-The peace lily (Spathiphyllum spp.) is well known for its striking marquise-like flowers (spathes), which look similar to a calla lily and its attractive glossy, green foliage.
+The Peace Lily (Spathiphyllum spp.) is well known for its striking fluted flowers (spathes), which look similar to a calla lily and its attractive glossy, green foliage.
 This plant is perfect for indoor landscaped areas or in darker rooms where sunlight is limited.
-A few interesting details about the peace lily include:
+A few interesting details about the Peace Lily include:

 - Its flowers emit a distinct smell that attracts pollinators.